 - Suggested resource on government regulation of public and environmental health: EEI unit 12.7.6 Making and Implementing Environmental Laws

 12th Grade (Econ) – What specific forms of government intervention in the economy are appropriate during a pandemic?
 What are the cascading economic effects of a pandemic?

 - Suggested resource on government regulations that have economic implications: EEI unit 12.2.2/7 Sustaining Economies and the Earth’s Resources

 10th and 11th Grade History – How are today's global interconnections a factor in the spread of COVID-19?
-How do today’s global interconnections offer opportunities for combating the spread of the disease?
+How do today’s global interconnections offer opportunities for combatting the spread of the disease?
 How does this pandemic impact political, economic, and social connections among the nations of the world?
 What role do governments play in promoting public health during times of crisis?